Knowledge

 Also, you need not relax your mind.

-Anytime you are anxious, you will, in turn, affect your heart rate, and consequently, your breathing rate will increase.
+Anytime you’re anxious, you’ll, in turn, affect your heart rate, and consequently, your breathing rate will increase.

 Such will have an impact on your muscle tension, thus affecting your body coordination to shooting.

-Proper breathing patterns will ensure that you have the right energy and concentration for you to shoot correctly.
+Proper breathing patterns will ensure that you’ve the right energy and concentration for you to shoot correctly.

 To develop a breathing pattern, you need to practice more often.